Usage Guide

 Now, we initialize the BayesianModelCombination

 class.
-We provide the list of models, the data dictionary, and the name of the column containing the ground truth values.
+We provide the list of models (excluding the truth column), the data dictionary, and the name of the column containing the ground truth values.

 # Initialize the Bayesian Model Combination